 To locate the corrupted files, access the CBS.Log. you will find it at:

 Open the log file, and navigate to the corrupted files.
-Scroll towards the end of the log, and look for entries that begin with “cannot repair member file”, as in this image:
+Scroll down towards the end of the log, and look for entries that begin with “cannot repair member file”, as in this image:

 Copy the message from the log and paste it into a search engine to locate specific information on how to fix your file.